Gluten-free Sun Dried Tomato and Basil Stuffed Chicken Breasts are easy, mouthwatering, and ready in 30 minutes!

 Looks like a lowly ol’ chicken breast right?
 Wrong-o!
-Stuffed inside is a mix of not one, but two types of sun dried tomato and basil-flavored cheeses, more chewy sun dried tomatoes, and fresh basil.
-From start to finish you can get this dish prepped, cooked, and on the table in under 30 minutes.
-Promise!
+Stuffed inside is a mixture of not one, but two types of sun dried tomato and basil-flavored cheeses, chewy sun dried tomatoes, and fresh basil.

 While quick and easy, this chicken feels anything but.
 The fresh flavors will wow and, hello, anything stuffed is usually a crowd pleaser.
-I made a version of this dish for a freelance project last week, and have made this version twice since then.
-It is that good!

-Mix everything up then set it aside for a sec.
+Mix everything up then set it aside.

 Stuff 1/4 of the stuffing into each pocket, then seal with a couple toothpicks.